 A tall, white stone obelisk marks Sherwood’s grave in Lake View Cemetery, Skaneateles.

-1845 to 1860 – Alford Lamb changes the inn’s name to Houndayaga House, and later The National Hotel.
-Over time, he leases the inn to Henry S. Nye, Thomas Hutchinson and John Carpenter.
+1840 to 1860 – The inn is known as Lamb’s Hotel, then the Houndayaga House, and later the National Hotel.
+At different times, Lamb leases the inn to Henry S. Nye, Thomas Hutchinson and John Carpenter.

 1865 – John Packwood, shown above, who is building a carriage factory across the street (in what is now Shotwell Park), buys the inn.

 1871 – Packwood removes the original structure and has the present inn built at a cost of $20,000.
 It is now three stories tall, with a balcony, and wings to the east and north.
 Packwood names it Packwood House, and demolishes a house across the street to provide a better view of the lake.